-Diversity & Inclusion Policy: The 10 policies your organization needs
+Diversity & Inclusion Policy: The 13 policies your organization needs

 In addition, the growing focus across many industries on ensuring diversity and equality within their supply chains means having clear policies in place is a must for business success.
-Increasingly, client standards and procurement processes request these policies and assurance of the ethical operation of their suppliers.
+Increasingly, client standards and tender processes request these policies and assurance of the ethical operation of their suppliers.

 - Diversity & Inclusion Policy